urdms102/2019-fall-dms102/syllabus.md

 ### Office Hours

-**Virtual Office Hours:** for technical help, the professor will be online, answering questions via [Slack](https://dms102.slack.com/), in the **#help** channel.
+- **Virtual Office Hours:** for technical help, the professor will be online, answering questions via [Slack](https://dms-102.slack.com/), in the **#help** channel.
 Students can leave questions at any time.
-The professor will answer them Mondays and Thursdays, 9:30 to 10:30 AM
+The professor and other students will answer as quickly as possible

-**Regular Office Hours:** for *non-technical help*, the professor will be in his office in Morey 313, Tuesdays and Wednesdays at 9:30 to 10:30 AM.
+- **Regular Office Hours:** for *non-technical help*, the professor will be in his office in Morey 313, Tuesdays and Wednesdays between 9:30 and 10:30 AM.

-**Private Office Hours:** when the other office hours aren't possible, send email to [robert.kostin@rochester.edu](mailto:robert.kostin@rochester.edu) to schedule an appointment

 ## Grading
 For each assignment, a grading rubric is provided.
 Rubrics will inform students how assignments are evaluated.